 A car accident can leave you with severe injuries and anxiety about the financial distress you’re suddenly facing.
 Medical bills start coming in and stacking up, demanding to be paid, not considering you have missed work while you were recovering from your injuries.

-However, if another person’s negligent actions caused your auto accident and injuries, you shouldn’t be stuck with these expenses.
+If another person’s negligent actions caused your auto accident and injuries, you shouldn’t be stuck with these expenses.
 The Aurora car accident lawyers at CCAL can fight the at-fault party and insurance companies for your right to recover compensation, and even file a personal injury lawsuit against the negligent driver.
 We will champion your right to receive fair compensation in a civil court.

-What Kind of Injuries are Caused by Car Accidents?
+What Kind of Injuries Are Caused by Car Accidents?

 According to the National Highway Traffic Safety Administration (NHTSA), there were 36, 096 fatalities in motor vehicle traffic accidents in 2019.
 Different injuries resulting from car crashes vary depending on the individual circumstances of each collision, however, some injuries are more common than others.